AdobeDocs/experience-platform.en/help/query-service/clients/github-copilot.md

 ![A connected SQL session in the ](../images/clients/github-copilot/connected.png)

+## Next steps

 You are now ready to efficiently query your Platform databases directly from your code editor, and use GitHub Copilot's AI-powered code suggestions to streamline writing and optimizing SQL queries.
+For more information on how to write and run queries, refer to the [guidance for query execution](../best-practices/writing-queries.md).